quartilefour/Winnow/README.md

 * test-data/ - Contains an example file with a subset of data for each of the datasets to be ingested for the analysis.

 #### Java Local Environment
-For local development, non-Docker in your editor set an additional vm option `-Dspring.profiles.active=dev` and also pass the program argument `--input.directory=<Path to test-data/extracted folder on your local machine **(do have the file seperator at the end)**>`.
-This would enable the server to pick up springboot application-dev.properties
+For local development (i.e. non-Docker), in your editor set an additional vm option `-Dspring.profiles.active=dev` and also pass the program argument `--input.directory=<Path to test-data/extracted folder on your local machine **(do have the file seperator at the end)**>`.
+This will enable the server to pick up springboot application-dev.properties rather than application.properties.

 Recommendation is still to run the DB in the container.
 To connect to the DB running in the container, add the following entry in the `/etc/hosts` file